hb-racheloh/systolic_blood_pressure/README.md

 we conclude that there is a linear association between SBP and age.
 These results once again convey that it is a suitable choice to determine the final model with just one predictor, age, and claim that SmokeNow has very little or no relationship with SBP.

+**Goodness of Final Model**\
+The final model fitting is just the first part of the story for regression analysis since this is all based on certain assumptions:\
+1. Independence: Y is independent of errors.\
+2. Linearity: The relationship between X and Y is linear.\
+3. Homoscedasticity: The variance of residual is the same for any value of X.\
+4. Normality: For any fixed value of X, Y is normally distributed.